 What is an equalizer?
 How does an equalizer work?

-What does an equalizer do?
 Why are equalizers needed?

 Equalizers allow you to correct problems with a sound system in car audio by boosting (increasing the volume of) or cutting (reducing the volume of) small sections (limited-width segments) of sound in the range of musical sound frequencies.
 These specifics “sections” are fixed around a central point called the center frequency.